 Springs Preserve Las Vegas

-The Springs Preserve is off the Las Vegas Strip but it is worth the quick 10 minute drive.
-You toddler will run around the gardens or enjoy the interactive exhibits.
+The Springs Preserve is off the Las Vegas Strip but it is worth the quick 10-minute drive.
+Your toddler will run around the gardens or enjoy the interactive exhibits.
 While not all the Springs Preserve will work for those under 3 years old I found that my youngest was always willing to touch, feel and explore for long periods of time at the Springs Preserve.
 If the weather is nice the outdoor trail system is perfect for an energetic toddler.

 If your toddler like stuffed animals they will easily enjoy themselves at the Midway at Excalibur.
 You can guarantee yourself at least 5 stuffed animals as the games are really geared to winning for the kids.
 When my son was 2 he fished for stuffed animals and thought it was the greatest thing ever.
 Food options include a food court as well as casual pizza and Mexican close by.